jay0x5/Aveon/Samples/README.md

-Building an app example here with Aveon's Auth Functions soon!
+Samples for Aveon's Auth Functions.